-If you have brought your girlfriend to Australia on a Tourist visa, to visit you, and things have gone well, you may be wondering “what now?”
-Do you try to bring her out on another Tourist visa of the same length (or longer or shorter duration) or do you opt for some other sort of visa – something that might lead to permanent residency?
+If you have brought your girlfriend to Australia on a Visitor visa / Tourist visa to visit and spend time with you, and things have gone well, you may be wondering “what now?”
+Do you try to apply for another Visitor visa / Tourist visa for her of the same length (or longer or shorter duration), or do you opt for some other sort of visa – something that might lead to permanent residency?

 These are important questions to ask, because taking the wrong approach can lead to delays, irreversible positions, and visa applications ultimately being refused.

 Visa Planning for your girlfriend is just as necessary as family and financial planning, and early planning and preparation is vital for both short and long term success.

 Clearly, what step you take next will depend on your individual situation.

 - At what stage of your relationship are you and your girlfriend at?